lwmqn/shepherd/README.md

 This moudle provides you with **MqttShepherd** and **MqttNode** classes.

-* The **MqttShepherd** class brings you a LWMQN Server with network managing facilities, i.e., start/stop the Server, permit device joining, find an joined node.
+* **MqttShepherd** class brings you a LWMQN Server with network managing facilities, i.e., start/stop the Server, permit device joining, find a joined node.
 This document uses `qserver` to denote the instance of this class.

-* The **MqttNode** is the class for creating a software endpoint to represent the remote Client Device at server-side.
+* **MqttNode** is the class for creating a software endpoint at server-side to represent the remote Client Device.
 This document uses `qnode` to denote the instance of this class.
-You can invoke methods on a `qnode` to operate the remote Device.
+You can invoke methods on a `qnode` to operate the remote Client.

 * MqttShepherd APIs
     * [new MqttShepherd()](#API_MqttShepherd)